BY

 What is the Tax-Free Threshold?

-The tax-free threshold is the amount you can earn tax-free each financial year.
-In Australia, as of 2024, this is $18,200.
-So, if you’re an Australian resident for tax purposes, you won’t pay any tax on the first $18,200 you earn in a financial year.
+The tax-free threshold is the amount you can earn without paying income tax each financial year.
+In Australia, as of 2025, this is $18,200.
+So, if you’re an Australian resident, for tax purposes, you won’t pay any tax on the first $18,200 you earn in a financial year.

 The tax-free threshold is a fixed amount that is adjusted annually, and it applies to all taxable income earned from 1 July of each year.